10 creative hotel concepts

 A hotel concept is a broad term describing a hotel’s look, feel, and experience.
 This includes:

-• Interior design.
+- Interior design.
 What does the hotel design look like?
-Is it modern and minimalist or historic and ornate?
+Does it have a modern and minimalist or historic and ornate visual identity?
 What materials, textures, and patterns are used in hotel spaces?

 The importance of a well-defined concept